 The reasons behind this “do” are pretty obvious: the more clients and prospects you have on your mailable list, the more people you can connect with through your email marketing campaigns.

 Gate your premium educational content with a registration form to grow your list of subscribers who have already consumed your open-access, undated content.
 Include a button on your website for visitors to easily subscribe and encourage them “not to miss out!” on quality new content.

 DON’T: Buy a Purchased List of Contacts

 We’ve found these lists to be largely ineffective.
-Since these contacts have not expressed interest in your firm or its services, they tend to have much lower open rates and could get your emails flagged as spam.
+Since these contacts have not expressed interest in your firm or its services, they tend to have much lower open rates and will most likely get your emails flagged as spam.
 While it might seem like a simple solution for growing your email list, a purchased list can actually end up being more costly for your marketing efforts in the long run.

 Drip marketing campaigns are a great way to nurture contacts that aren’t currently ready to buy.
 These campaigns email out relevant educational content and offers to contacts over time to help nurture them through the sales funnel.

 Contacts generally require an average of 8 touch points to get an initial meeting.
 So, it’s essential that your drip campaigns contain content on topics and issues that are most relevant to recipients.
 Which issues and topics have they already show interest in?
 And remember to allow people the opportunity to contact you directly for your services whenever they’re ready.

 DON’T: Bombard Your List With Too Many Emails